lsh3163/Spider/README.md

 ```
 graphrag query --root ./GraphRAG/test --method global --query "<YOUR QUESTION HERE>"
 ```
-Similarly, to get an answer from local details, run:
+In our T2I task, to get an answer you probably need to get local details.
+For example, after generating a graph that includes the entities you want to paint, run:
 ```
-graphrag query --root ./GraphRAG/test --method local --query "<YOUR QUESTION HERE>"
+graphrag query --root ./GraphRAG/test --method local --query "Provide a detailed prompt for image generation of <YOUR IMAGE PROMPT>.
+It must be possible to directly input your answer into an image generation model for an accurate image."
 ```